Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

-Our analysis showed that deterioration of the proton life time was caused by a decrease of the dynamical aperture for off-momentum particles due to head-on collisions (see Sec. \ref{sec-C2}).
+Our analysis showed that deterioration of the proton lifetime was caused by a decrease of the dynamical aperture for off-momentum particles due to head-on collisions (see Sec. \ref{sec-C2}).
 It was discovered that the Tevatron optics had large chromatic perturbations, e.g. the value of $\beta^*$ for off-momentum particles could differ from that of the reference particle by as much as 20\%.
-Also, the high value of second order betatron tune chromaticity $d^2 Q/ d \delta ^2$ generated a tune spread of $\sim$0.002.
-A rearrangement of sextupoles in order to correct the second order chromaticity was planned and implemented before the 2007 shutdown \cite{C2Comp}.
-Figure \ref{lumi_int} demonstrates the effect of this modification on integrated luminosity.
-Since the dependence of luminosity on time is very well fitted by a $L_0/(1+t/\tau)$ function, one can normalize the luminosity integral for a given store to a fixed length $T_0$ by using the expression $L_0 \tau \cdot ln(1+T_0/\tau)$ \cite{lumevol}.
-Here $L_0$ is the initial luminosity, and $\tau$ is the luminosity life time.
-One can see that after the modification the saturation at luminosities above $2.6 \times 10^{32}$ was mitigated and the average luminosity delivered to experiments increased by $\sim$ 10\%.
+Also, the high value of second order betatron tune chromaticity $d^2 Q/ d (\Delta p/p)^2$ generated a tune spread of $\sim$0.002.
+A rearrangement of sextupoles in order to correct the second order chromaticity has been planned and implemented in 2007 shutdown \cite{C2Comp}.
+Figure \ref{lumi_int} demonstrates the effect of this modification on the integrated luminosity.
+The time dependence of luminosity is very well approximated by $L_0/(1+t/\tau)$.
+Therefore one can normalize the luminosity integral for a given store to a fixed length $T_0$ by using the expression $L_0 \tau \cdot ln(1+T_0/\tau)$ \cite{lumevol}.
+Here $L_0$ is the initial luminosity, and $\tau$ is the luminosity lifetime.
+One can see that after the modification the saturation at luminosities above $2.6 \times 10^{32}$cm$^{-2}$s$^{-1}$ was mitigated and the average luminosity delivered to experiments increased by some 10\%.

-Another step in the proton $\xi$ happened after the 2007 shutdown when the transverse antiproton emittance decreased because of improvements in injection matching.
-The total attained head-on beam-beam tune shift for protons exceeded that of antiprotons and reached 0.028.
-This led to high sensitivity of the proton life time to small variations of the betatron tunes, and to severe background conditions for the experiments.
-The reason is believed to be the large betatron tune spread generated by collisions of largely different size bunches \cite{syphers}.
-Indeed, at times the antiproton emittance was a factor of 5 to 6 smaller than the proton emittance.
+Another increase in the proton $\xi$ occurred after the 2007 shutdown when the transverse antiproton emittance was decreased due to improvements in the injection optics matching.
+The total attained head-on beam-beam tune shift for protons became higher than that of antiprotons and exceeded 0.03.
+That led to high sensitivity of the proton lifetime to minor variations of the betatron tunes, and to severe background conditions for the experiments.
+The reason was believed to be the large betatron tune spread generated by significantly unequal beam sizes at the IPs \cite{syphers}.
+Indeed, at times the antiproton beam size was a factor of 2 to 2.5 smaller than the proton size.